-If you’ve never torn into a VW engine, two books you may want to read prior to getting all dirty are Tom Wilson’s How to Rebuild Your Volkswagen Engine, Jeff Fischer’s How to Hotrod Your VW Engine. and for those that prefer video to books: Rick Higgins How to Rebuild Your VW Engine DVD.
+If you are still investigating how to do it yourself, or have decided you are GOING TO BUILD THIS, then two books you may want to read prior to getting all dirty are Tom Wilson’s How to Rebuild Your Volkswagen Engine, Jeff Fischer’s How to Hotrod Your VW Engine. and for those that prefer video to books: Rick Higgins How to Rebuild Your VW Engine DVD.
 You will need on hand the “usual” stuff like oil, gasket set, main bearings, rod bearings, cam bearings, Curil-T Sealant, and Dirko RTV.

 CRANK, RODS, and PISTONS: Use either this 74mm Crankshaft, VW Rod Journals.
 This crank was also used in our “1800cc VW Engine Combo: How to Build a Big VW Engine on a Budget” article, or you can use this 76mm Crankshaft, VW Rod Journals.
 The rods and pistons you use will be different, you have to select the crank, rods, and pistons TOGETHER to ensure they are compatible.
 You can also use 5.500″ H-beam Connecting Rods, also available in SCAT 5.5″ H-beam Connecting Rods; either are ok, but the H-beams cost more.
 Normally H-beams (H-beam connecting rods) are used in engines that turn over 7k RPMs, which is way over anything we are going to be doing with this gas sipper!
 Normally this crank and rod is a very unusual combination, but the way we make it work is with our Stroker 85.5mm P&Cs.
 This is going to make the engine STOCK WIDTH, which will save us money by eliminating expensive machining, and custom push rods and cylinder base shims/spacers.